garaio/remcloud-message-bus-api/tenancy_application_context.md

 ---|---|---
 [TenancyApplication.Dossier.Selected](#tenancyapplicationdossierselected) | | A tenancy application has been selected on a tenancy application platform
 [TenancyApplication.Dossier.Received](#tenancyapplicationdossierreceived) | | A tenancy application has been received on a tenancy application platform
-[TenancyApplication.Dossier.Processed](#tenancyapplicationdossierprocessed) | | All tenancy applications have been processed for the specified unit, on a tenancy application platform
+[TenancyApplication.AllDossiersProcessed](#tenancyapplicationalldossiersprocessed) | | All tenancy applications have been processed for the specified unit, on a tenancy application platform

 ### TenancyApplication.Dossier.Selected